American Boeing 777-200ERs Getting New Cabins, Viasat Wi-Fi, And More

 American’s new business class recently debuted

-However, up until now, there has been a big question mark regarding what would happen with the rest of American’s long haul fleet, including retrofitting all aircraft except the 777-300ERs.
+However, there had been a big question mark regarding what would happen with the rest of American’s long haul fleet, including retrofitting all aircraft except the 777-300ERs.
 That’s where the latest update comes into play.
-According to JonNYC, major changes are coming to the 777-200ER fleet:
+Major changes are coming to the 777-200ER fleet:

 • As of the fall of 2026, American will introduce Viasat Wi-Fi on these planes, replacing the existing Panasonic system